Student Rights and Conduct

 - No student who meets the prerequisites of a course shall be involuntarily dropped from the course except as provided for under this policy, and the policy on class attendance for the first class meeting of a term as enunciated in University publications.

-- No qualified student shall be barred from admission to the University, or participation in an institution, organization, or activity sponsored by the University on the basis of race, sex, creed, national origin, age, religion, sexual orientation, handicap, or other prohibited bases of discrimination under law and the University Affirmative Action Plan.
+- No qualified student shall be barred from admission to the University, or participation in an institution, organization, or activity sponsored by the University on the basis of age, color, disability, gender, gender identity, marital or civil union status, national origin, race, religion, sex, sexual orientation, veteran status or other prohibited bases of discrimination under law and the University Affirmative Action Plan.
 Students are entitled to an environment free from discrimination or harassment on the basis of the factors listed above.

 - The student body shall have a means of participation in the formulation and application of institutional policies affecting academic and student affairs through the University governance structure as defined in 3 Policies of the Board of Trustees F.

-- A student's academic and professional performance shall be evaluated solely on academic and professional grounds.
+- Student's academic and professional performance shall be evaluated solely on academic and professional grounds.

 - A student shall be able to take exception to data or views offered in the classroom in a manner which does not interfere with the instructional process.